dildoran2195/sep11-freedom-project/blog/entry02.md

 # Entry 2
 ##### 12/15/24

-### How I have been tinkering with Babylon and my plans for Winter Recess
+### How I have been tinkering with Babylon and my plans for Winter Recess:

 #### During the past weeks, I have been improving my knowledge of Babylon by learning more and more through tinkering.
 Specifically, I have learned functions of shapes and playground like parameters, positions, etc,. and how to create unique house using Babylon.
 I went to [Babylon website](https://www.babylonjs.com/) and chose document or code to tinker with like shapes, playground, and house.
 I was confused about purpose of certain codes and funcion so I changed them to see how my result would change in order to learn what those functions does such as parameters, positions, etc,.
 The things I've learned includes: